yasomaru/go-sdk/CONTRIBUTING.md

-Initially, the Go SDK repository will be administered by the Go team and Anthropic, and they will be the approvers (the set of people able to merge PRs to the SDK), also referred to as the 'working group'.
+Initially, the Go SDK repository will be administered by the Go team and Anthropic, and they will be the approvers (the set of people able to merge PRs to the SDK), also referred to as the 'Working Group'.
 The policies here are also intended to satisfy necessary constraints of the Go team's participation in the project.
 This may change in the future: see 'Ongoing Evaluation' below.

-### Steering meetings
+### Working Group meetings

-On a regular basis, the working group will host a virtual steering meeting to discuss outstanding proposals and other changes to the SDK.
+On a regular basis, the Working Group will host a virtual meeting to discuss outstanding proposals and other changes to the SDK.
 These meetings and their agendas will be announced in advance, and open to all.
 The meetings will be recorded, and recordings and meeting notes will be made available afterward.
 (TODO: decide on a mechanism for tracking these meetings--likely a GitHub issue.)

 This process is similar to the [Go Tools call](https://go.dev/wiki/golang-tools), though it is expected that meetings